OSSystems/bita/README.md

 ### Operation
 Bita allows for three main operations:
 * compress - Create a dictionary+archive/chunk store from a source file.
-* fetch - Donwload an archive.
+* clone - Clone a remote dictionary and chunk store.
 Can use local seeds.
 Can also unpack the archive to a (seekable) file on the fly.
 * unpack - Unpack a local archive.
 Can not use seeds.
 Can write to stdout.